⚠️

 When you have a document file open, once edited you can do one of the following:

 1. Save the existing file (if it has been saved previously you ‘overwrite’ the file) by simply saving the document.
-Either press Ctrl + S or click the Save button at the top left of the Quick Access Toolbar.
+Either press Ctrl + S or click the Save button at the top of the screen.

-In these example snips we're using Micrsoft Word, but you can do this in Excel and PowerPoint too.
+In these example snips we're using Microsoft Word, but you can do this in Excel and PowerPoint too.

 2. OR